BMiguelDev/brunomiguel/README.md

 # My Portfolio Website

-#### This is a portfolio app displaying content about me, my skills and my work.
+#### This is a portfolio website displaying content about me, my skills and my work.

 #### Developed using React and Sass